Fiat: North America

-In 1908, the Fiat Automobile Co. was established in the United States with a factory in Poughkeepsie, N.Y., began producing Fiats a year later, like the Fiat 60 HP and the Fiat 16-20 HP.
+In 1908, the FIAT Automobile Co. was established in the United States with a factory in Poughkeepsie, N.Y., began producing FIATs a year later, like the FIAT 60 HP and the FIAT 16-20 HP.
 These were luxury cars.
 The New Jersey factory was closed after the U.S. entered World War I in 1917.

-Fiat returned to North America in the 1950s, selling the original 500, Fiat 600 Multipla, Fiat 1100, Fiat 1200, and the Fiat 1300 from 1961.
-Models produced from the 1960s onward include the Fiat 124 Sport Spider and the Fiat X1/9 - these two sporting cars remained rather successful in the United States market, which took nearly sixty percent of the total production in 1980.
-Fiat gained a reputation for selling poor quality cars in North America, mostly over rust and poor reliability.
-The last new Fiat model to be introduced in North America during this era was the Strada, in February 1979.
+FIAT returned to North America in the 1950s, selling the original 500, FIAT 600 Multipla, FIAT 1100, FIAT 1200, and the FIAT 1300 / 1500 from 1961.
+Models produced from the 1960s onward include the FIAT 124 Sport Spider and the FIAT X1/9 - these two sporting cars remained rather successful in the United States market, which took nearly sixty percent of the total production in 1980.
+FIAT gained a reputation for selling poor quality cars in North America, mostly over rust and poor reliability.
+The last new FIAT model to be introduced in North America during this era was the Strada, in February 1979.
 Sales in the US fell accordingly, from a high of 100,511 cars in 1975 to 14,113 in 1982.
-Accordingly, Fiat left the United States car market in 1983, although the Spider and the X1/9 continued to be sold in small numbers with Pininfarina and Bertone badging respectively.
+Accordingly, FIAT left the United States car market in 1983, although the Spider and the X1/9 continued to be sold in small numbers with Pininfarina and Bertone badging respectively.

-In January 2009, the Fiat Group acquired a 20% stake in US automaker Chrysler LLC.
-The deal saw the return of the Fiat brand to North America after a 25-year absence.
-The first Fiat-branded model to appear was the internationally popular Fiat 500 city car.
-The Fiat 500 model is built at Chrysler's assembly plant in Toluca, Mexico, which currently makes also the Dodge Journey and Fiat Freemont crossovers.
-Fiat is also selling their commercial vehicles Fiat Ducato and Fiat Doblò in North America, rebranded as Ram ProMaster and Ram ProMaster City respectively.
+In January 2009, the FIAT Group acquired a 20% stake in US automaker Chrysler LLC.
+The deal saw the return of the FIAT brand to North America after a 25-year absence.
+The first FIAT-branded model to appear was the internationally popular FIAT 500 city car.
+The FIAT 500 model is built at Chrysler's assembly plant in Toluca, Mexico, which also made the Dodge Journey and FIAT Freemont crossovers.
+FIAT is also selling its commercial vehicles FIAT Ducato and FIAT Doblò in North America, rebranded as RAM ProMaster and RAM ProMaster City respectively.

-FIAT discontinued production of the Fiat 500 in 2019 while sales of leftover dealer stock continued into 2020.
+FIAT discontinued production of the FIAT 500 in 2019 while sales of leftover dealer stock continued into 2020.
 FIAT also discontinued the 124 spider and 500L models in 2020.
 FIAT announced a new car will be released; a plug-in 500e to launch in 2024.

 Africa

-Fiat passenger cars began assembly in South Africa in 1950, and full production in their Rosslyn plant commenced in 1966.
+FIAT passenger cars began assembly in South Africa in 1950, and full production in its Rosslyn plant commenced in 1966.
 Sales reached a peak market share of about five percent around 1970 but then dropped precipitously.
 A new 128-based half-ton pickup truck helped turn the situation around.
 It also assembled in Egypt through El-Nasr Automotive Manufacturing Company which assembled FIAT brands 125-127-128.

-On 13 October 2022, Fiat Brand and the Algerian government signed a framework agreement aimed at local production of vehicles and the development of the automotive sector in Algeria.
+On 13 October 2022, FIAT Brand and the Algerian government signed a framework agreement aimed at local production of vehicles and the development of the automotive sector in Algeria.